Explore our maps here.

 Splitting up zip codes according to where they lie on the US income distribution also reveals interesting and persisting patterns.
 Richer zip codes are subject to lower higher ed concentration, but by 2017, even the richest zip codes are experiencing more concentrated higher ed markets, likely to worsen as the markets contract further after 2020.

-As concentration has risen, so have prices—both sticker price as well as the “net price” of attendance, including financial aid and additional costs such as housing.
+As concentration has risen, so have prices—both tuition and fees as well as the “net price” of attendance, including financial aid and additional costs such as housing.
 This too is caused by the gradual withdrawal of state aid and the de facto privatization of much of the higher education landscape to look more like the for profits—subsisting on tuition, and designed to proliferate costly degrees would-be students feel pressured to obtain.

-Time series of SCI, sticker price, and net price, across zip codes over time.2
+Time series of SCI, tuition and fees, and net price, across zip codes over time.2

 We can interpret the time trends in part because we already know a good deal about the trajectory of higher education policy, enrollment, and attainment, as well as broader economic conditions.
 But to isolate the effect of local school concentration, we undertake a further regression analysis.